 It makes them feel full but doesn't give them the sugar to make laminitis worse.

-farrier told me to keep my daughter’s pony in the yard and
+My farrier told me to keep my daughter’s pony in the yard and

 to get feet right after it and they'll end up on painkillers if you want to ride them, so it’s better to avoid what

 haylage and you need to soak hay to get rid of rich nutrients.

 Don't feed to much hay or grass and each day feel the top of the hoof, and see

 if it’s cold or warm or pick the horse’s hoof up and feel down the sides of the frog.

 Poppy Louise Hall, Natalie Roper, Caroline Bermingham, Gabby Rose, Irene Melville,

-Annie Worsley, Emma Louise Standing, Ros Steward, Megan Rogers, Christie Perrin and Pamela
+Annie Worsley, Emma Louise Standing, Ros Steward, Megan Rogers, Christie Perrin and Pamela Street.)